14.3 C

 Harmony resulting from actions taken by the Republic of Turkey around the

-re-conversion of Museums -namely Hagia Sophia- to Mosques and the use of
+re-conversion of Museums -namely Hagia Sophia- to Mosques and

 inflammatory rhetoric and propaganda conducive